cybozu/swift-kintone-rest-api/README.md

 - Development with Xcode 15.4+
 - Written in Swift 5.10
-- Compatible with iOS 17+
-- Compatible with macOS 14+
+- Compatible with iOS 17+, macOS 14+

 ## Supported API